- Fact Sheet

 Additionally, there is the potential that the selfies submitted by applicants may be incorrectly matched to the photos in the CBP galleries and these types of errors disproportionately impact racial minorities, leading to increased screening and potentially negative outcomes should a technical error not be corrected.
 A December 2019 report by the National Institute of Standards and Technology (NIST) found that false positive rates—the algorithms’ erroneous match of two photos of different people—were highest when matching photos of west and east African and east Asian people, and lowest when matching eastern European individuals.
 In a July 2021 report, NIST said that the quality of the camera and the environment in which the picture is taken affect the accuracy of facial recognition.
 Thus, the availability of CBP officers to check the accuracy of the systems conducting the photos’ comparison is vital to ensure racial minorities are not disproportionately impacted by the technology’s shortcomings.

 Privacy Concerns.
 Advocates have raised concerns about CBP One’s photo submission requirements and the potential for the use of those photographs to surveil individuals.
-Several functions of the app require users to submit a photograph of themselves.
 The agency sought to address this issue by stating the use of CBP One is voluntary.
 An email from a CBP official obtained through a FOIA request shows the agency assured the Office of Management and Budget that people “can still present themselves” directly at a port of entry.
-The expansions of the app announced in January and February 2023 show that this statement is no longer true.
+The new regulation on circumvention to lawful pathways clarifies that individuals can no longer simply present themselves at a port of entry.

-By requiring travelers to submit their photos to access CBP One’s features, CBP will drastically expand its database of noncitizens’ photos and other biographic information.
+By requiring travelers to submit their photos to access CBP One’s features, CBP is drastically expanding its databases of noncitizens’ photos and other biographic information.
 The wide collection of photos and corresponding biographic information generates concerns that CBP, other DHS components, and even local law enforcement could use this information for other enforcement purposes.
-In the PIA, DHS clarifies that the biometric information collected could be shared with other DHS agencies to vet applicants prior to allowing them to enter the United States from the systems where the information ultimately resides, and that such systems are also bound by privacy policies.
+In the PIA, DHS clarifies that the biometric information collected could be shared with other DHS agencies from the systems where the information ultimately resides to vet applicants prior to allowing them to enter the United States, and that such systems are also bound by privacy policies.
 However, DHS’ PIA fails to alleviate concerns that law enforcement agencies beyond CBP, including local police departments and sheriffs’ offices that may lack policies about limiting the use of such data, would be able to access travelers’ photos and other biographic information.

 DHS’ explanation overlooks the inherent dangers of apps that collect GPS location information, a danger identified in a government-issued advisory.
 Guidance issued by the National Security Agency (NSA) in 2020 warned mobile device users to protect “extremely valuable” location data because it can reveal details about not only the user, but also the number of users in a location, users’ movements and daily routines, and can expose otherwise unknown associations between users and locations.
 The NSA also advised to avoid using apps related to location because these apps inherently involve the exposure of users’ location data, and further warned that certain apps may collect, aggregate, and transmit information that exposes a user’s location.